-- (1) The following documentation is to be provided as part of a site specific development control plan application: - (a) Site, context and development options analysis; - (b) Public domain layout including levels, uses, access and circulation and dedications; - (c) Built form massing and dimensioned envelopes; - (d) Distribution of uses and floor space areas; - (e) Overshadowing analysis; - (f) Stormwater management strategy; - (g) Traffic management and servicing strategy and parking numbers and location; - (h) Ecologically sustainable development strategies and benchmark commitments (including connection to green infrastructure); - (i) Heritage impact statement; - (j) Design excellence strategy; - (k) Landscape concept plan; - (I) Public art strategy; and a - (m) Staging plan. - (2) The site, context and development options analysis is to document at least three different and realistic site development options and is to provide an analysis of each option. - (3) A design excellence strategy is to be provided that defines: - (a) the location and extent of each competitive design process, where each competitive design process limited to a single development site or street block. - (b) the type of competitive design processes to be undertaken: an architectural design competition, open or invited; or competitive design alternatives; - (c) the number of designers involved in the processes; - (d) how fine grain and contextually varied architectural design is to be achieved across large sites; and - (e) options for distributing any additional floor space area which may be granted by the consent authority for demonstrating design excellence through a competitive design process. - (4) A detailed Public Art Strategy, prepared by a suitably qualified person and consistent with the City of Sydney Guidelines for Public Art in Private Development is to be submitted with a Stage 1 DA or Site Specific DCP.
+- (f) the base case building massing envelope, the alternative massing envelopes and indicative FSRs will form part of the architectural design competition brief - (g) consent authority may amend the indicative FSRs based on the assessment of the Concept Plan application. - (3) A design excellence strategy is to be provided that defines: - the location and extent of each competitive design process, where each competitive design process limited to a single development site or street block; - (b) the type of competitive design processes to be undertaken: an architectural design competition, open or invited; or competitive design alternatives; - (c) the number of designers involved in the processes; - (d) how fine grain and contextually varied architectural design is to be achieved across large sites; and - (e) options for distributing any additional floor space area which may be granted by the consent authority for demonstrating design excellence through a competitive design process. - (3A) For Tower Cluster Area sites subject to Clause 6.21E of Sydney LEP 2012, if appropriate, the Concept DA or Site Specific DCP will be determined with an envelope capable of achieving the indicative maximum FSR.